nxus/clientjs/README.md

 [![Build Status](https://travis-ci.org/nxus/clientjs.svg?branch=master)](https://travis-ci.org/nxus/clientjs)

 Compacts, processes and bundles code for inclusion in the browser.
-Uses browserify and babel to process source files, and makes the processed file available via a static route.
+Uses browserify (configured with babelify and minifyify) to process source files, and makes the processed file available via a static route.

 ### Installation